Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.projects.moveInstance({ project: "project",  });

 /*
-Sets the Cloud Armor tier of the project.
-To set ENTERPRISE or above the billing account of the project must be subscribed to Cloud Armor Enterprise.
-See Subscribing to Cloud Armor Enterprise for more information.
-*/
-await gapi.client.compute.projects.setCloudArmorTier({ project: "project",  });

-/*
 Sets metadata common to all instances within the specified project using the data included in the request.
 */
 await gapi.client.compute.projects.setCommonInstanceMetadata({ project: "project",  });